 Animation of motif

-Angle defines direction of motif rows.
+Angle defines the direction of motif rows.

 Gradient has the same meaning as with plain fill.